Proto:The Legend of Zelda: The Wind Waker

 At the top of Forsaken Fortress, instead of a hammer switch there is an eye switch used to open the door to the Helmaroc King room.
 Unlike the hammer switch, the eye switch seems to be present in all versions of the Forsaken Fortress map.

-The final boss fight at Ganon's Tower lacks boundaries.
-It is possible to push both Ganon and Zelda off the edge, and they will continue to fight in the void.
+The barrier surrounding the final boss fight at Ganon's Tower can sometimes fail to load.
+When it does not load it is possible to push both Ganon and Zelda off the edge, and they will continue to fight in the void.

 Tower of the Gods